aionnetwork/aion-docs/kernels/java/kernel-updates.md

 ## Configuration Files

-There may be some chanegs you need to make to your configuration files, depending on which version you are updating from and to.
+There may be some changes you need to make to your configuration files, depending on which version you are updating from and to.

 ### 0.3.2 to 0.3.3